Akendo/vagrant-skel/README.md

 of packages.
 Delete them or even disable the `synced_folder` inside of the `Vagrantfile` may solve it.

+## Thanks and ToDo's ##

+Thanks for reviewing to Griffin Boyce.
+ToDo: Introducing Travis

 ## License and Author ##

-Author:: Alex Sla < 4k3nd0@gmail.com
+Author:: Alex Sla < 4k3nd0@gmail.com >

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.